scottmckendry/commitscribe/README.md

 ```

 3. Grant repository permissions:
-    - For Azure Repos: Grant the build service account 'Contribute' permissions
+    - For Azure Repos: Grant the build service account 'Contribute' & 'Force Push' permissions.
     - For GitHub repos: Configure GitHub service connection with write permissions
     - For other Git providers: Ensure the pipeline's service account has write access

+> [!NOTE]
+>
+> **Why is force push required?**
+>
+> CommitScribe rewrites history.
+Use of the `--force` flag is necessary to persist updated commit messages in the target branch.
+> This is a destructive operation, so use with caution!
+For more information, see [Git's documentation on rewriting history](https://git-scm.com/book/en/v2/Git-Tools-Rewriting-History).

 ## 🛠️ Basic Usage